-Despite the vast amount of evidence showing immigration does not pose a terror-related threat to national security, President Donald Trump has threatened to declare a state of emergency in his primetime address Tuesday evening.
-This declaration, certain to provoke legal challenges, would provide a workaround to fund a border wall over Congress' budget impasse.
+Despite the vast amount of evidence showing immigration does not pose a terror-related threat to national security, President Donald Trump has declared a state of emergency.
+This declaration, certain to provoke legal challenges, is meant to provide a workaround to fund a border wall outside of Congress' shutdown deal.*

 New York University's Brennan Center for Justice has identified more than 100 statutory powers that a president can activate in a national emergency—some extreme, and others outdated.
-Experts say that if Trump does go through with this threat, he'll most likely use two powers that give him control over the military and construction projects.
+Experts say that there two powers that give Trump control over the military and construction projects.
 (For the wonks, that's 10 U.S.C.
 2808 A and 33 U.S.C.
 2293.)

-If so, Andrew Boyle, counsel in the Brennan Center's Liberty & National Security Program, explains what would happen next—and why Congress has sanctioned these far-reaching powers in the first place.
+Andrew Boyle, counsel in the Brennan Center's Liberty & National Security Program, explains what could happen next—and why Congress has sanctioned these far-reaching powers in the first place.

 What is the precedent for this?
 Have other presidents used these emergency powers for their own agenda?